rshah26-pm/snowboarding-assistant/README.md

 ```

 #### Step 3
-Run the assistant
+Run the streamlit app.
 ```
-python3 main.py
+python3 -m streamlit run ./snowboarding-assistant/streamlit_app.py
 ```

-## Usage
-Open your terminal and run the main.py file.
-Follow the prompts to start planning your season!
+#### Step 4
+Start planning your season with the assistant on your browser - have fun and stay warm!

 ## Features
 - **Natural Language Input**: Describe what you want to do in plain English (or other supported languages).
 - **Snowboarder-friendly responses and assistance**: The assistant is designed to be helpful and friendly to snowboarders.
+- **Browser-based simple user interface**: Zero-friction to get going.

 ## Technologies Used
 - Llama (super-open large language model)
 - Groq (super-fast inference platform)
+- Streamlit (Web user interface)

 ## Configuration
 Snowboarding assistant can be configured through environment variables.
 Support for config file coming soon.